RiyaMehta16/Team-Believers_BFCET_Intel_OpenVINO_chatbot/README.md

 - Mehak (2172088)

 ## Acknowledgments
-- Mr. Abhishek Nandi (Intel) for guidance and support.
+- Mr. Abhishek Nandi Sir(Intel) for guidance and support.
-- Mr. Sumeet Bharti (mentor) for mentorship throughout the project.
+- Mr. Sumeet Bharti Sir(mentor) for mentorship throughout the project.
 - Thanks to the Hugging Face team for the transformers library and Model Hub.
 - OpenVINO team for the optimization toolkit.
 - Intel for providing the AI hardware and software ecosystem.